 We do not expect to generate positive cash flows from operations for the year ending December 31, 2020 and there is no guarantee that additional capital can be raised to fund our future operations.
 At this time, we plan to meet our ongoing capital needs by using our available cash, proceeds under the Securities Purchase and Exchange Agreement, our Revolving Line of Credit once reinstated and additional borrowings that may become available if an agreement can be reached with SVB to amend the SVB Loan Agreement and increase the existing credit limit as a result of the additional accounts receivable acquired in July 2019 as part of our acquisition of pharma services (which requires a modification to the bank agreement and approval by both SVB and the Company's preferred shareholders, which cannot be assured), revenue growth and margin improvement, collection of accounts receivable, and containment of costs, as well as exploring other financing options.
 As formerly noted, the agreement of SVB to reinstate the facility and to amend the SVB Loan Agreement cannot be assured.
 The Company's planned capital expenditures over the next twelve months currently includes several million dollars to be utilized in consolidating our laboratories, which includes equipment purchases, calibration and testing costs, moving expenses and related costs, and leasehold improvements.
 However, in the event the Company's common stock is delisted from Nasdaq due to its failure to meet minimum stockholders' equity requirements, the Company's ability to raise additional capital may be materially adversely impacted.
+Moreover, the decrease in the Company's stockholders' equity resulting from the impairment and amortization expense reflected in this Form 10-Q/A will make it more difficult for the Company to comply with Nasdaq minimum stockholders' equity requirements.
 There is no assurance we will be successful in meeting our capital requirements prior to becoming cash flow positive.
-These liquidity factors, among others, have raised substantial doubts about our ability to continue as a going concern
+These liquidity factors, among others, have raised substantial